 Here are five weird native animals you may spot if you head into the great outdoors on an Aussie adventure.

 Sugar gliders are funny looking creatures.
 Are they a rat?
 Are they a bat?
 Actually, they’re a marsupial (a mammal that carries its babies in a pouch) and they can be found all the way from the Kimberley region, down into Victoria and Tasmania.
-Because they’re nocturnal creatures, the best way to catch a glimpse of these cute little guys is to grab a torch and take a night bushwalk.
-They live up in the trees and if you’re lucky you may see one take a giant leap and glide through the air using the stretchy, furry skin ‘wings’ on each side of their body.
+Because they’re nocturnal creatures, the best way to catch a glimpse of these cute little guys is to grab a torch and take a night bushwalk. if you’re lucky you may see one take a giant leap and glide through the air using the stretchy, furry skin ‘wings’ on each side of their body.
 Not a bad way to get around.

 Tasmanian (Tassie) Devil